 James Bishop, General Counsel, leads WildBrain’s legal and business affairs team and serves as the Corporate Secretary for the board of directors.
 He joined WildBrain in 2014 and has held a series of progressively senior roles in the Company’s legal and business affairs department since then.
 Prior to joining WildBrain, Mr. Bishop was an associate at Blake, Cassels & Graydon LLP where his practice covered a wide range of corporate and commercial matters.
 Mr. Bishop was part-time faculty with Dalhousie Schulich School of Law where he taught the Entertainment Law course from 2015-2019.
 He currently serves on the board of directors of the Atlantic International Film Festival.
 Mr. Bishop holds a B.Sc.
 (Hon.) from Queen’s University and a J.D. and MBA from Dalhousie University.

-Deirdre Brennan, Executive Vice President of Content Partnerships at WildBrain, plays a key role in WildBrain’s content group, overseeing the company’s global distribution business as well as its suite of Family-branded broadcast channels in Canada.
-Ms. Brennan previously worked for NBCUniversal Cable Entertainment as General Manager, Universal Kids, where she worked across NBCU to optimize the company’s kids & family business.
+Deirdre Brennan, Chief Operating Officer, plays a key role in driving WildBrain’s holistic content strategy, overseeing integrated operations across the Company’s global Distribution and AVOD business, as well as its suite of Family-branded broadcast channels in Canada.
+Ms. Brennan previously worked for NBCUniversal Cable Entertainment as General Manager, Universal Kids, where she worked across NBCU to optimize their kids’ and family business.
 Production under her leadership expanded significantly at NBCU, earning 13 daytime Emmy nominations for the originals.
 Prior to NBCU, Ms. Brennan was Vice President, Content at Corus Entertainment, where she oversaw all aspects of the kids’ portfolio in Canada.
 At the Australian Broadcasting Corporation, prior to Corus, Ms. Brennan was ABC TV’s Head of Children’s, leading programming, acquisition and commissioning for Australia’s most successful children’s services.
 Prior to that, as Director of Content/General Manager for BBC Worldwide Australia, she managed BBC’s branded services and content development across drama, entertainment and factual, as well as regional IP management and audience strategy, including the launch of BBC First.
 Ms. Brennan also previously worked as Director of Programming, Nickelodeon Australia.
-Ms. Brennan is a Member of the International Academy of Television, Arts and Sciences and BAFTA NY.
+Ms. Brennan is a Member of the International Academy of Television, Arts and Sciences and BAFTA North America.

 Tim Erickson, Executive Vice President, Brand, at Peanuts Worldwide is responsible for overseeing and growing the global licensing business for the Peanuts brand.
 Working together with the family of Peanuts creator Charles M. Schulz, WildBrain’s content and management teams and brand co-owners Sony Music Entertainment (Japan), Mr. Erickson sets and sustains a strategy true to the great heritage of Peanuts.
 Mr. Erickson brings over 20 years of experience in consumer products and brand building with notable media and IP companies.
 He was Chief Operating Officer at GoldieBlox, an innovative media company creating STEM-focused brand experiences for girls.
 At Twentieth Century Fox, Mr. Erickson led the global merchandise licensing business, driving double-digit growth across the company’s film and television brands.
 Before that, Mr. Erickson held the position of Global Head of Licensing & Operations at DreamWorks, expanding the company’s global merchandise licensing business to realize triple-digit growth.
 At DreamWorks, Mr. Erickson was part of the team that launched and accelerated the highly acclaimed film and TV franchises Trolls, Spirit and How to Train Your Dragon.
 Prior to DreamWorks, Mr. Erickson spent several years driving consumer products and sales strategies at Disney and LEGO.